-Term Description Rights Rights to ordinary shares in CBA granted under LTVR award and subject to performance hurdles.
-Short-Term Variable Remuneration (STVR) Variable remuneration paid subject to the achievement of predetermined performance hurdles over one financial year.
-Total Committed Exposure (TCE) Total Committed Exposure is defined as the balance outstanding and undrawn components of committed facility limits.
+Description Rights to ordinary shares in CBA granted under LTVR award and subject to performance hurdles.
+Variable remuneration paid subject to the achievement of predetermined performance hurdles over one financial year.
+Total Committed Exposure is defined as the balance outstanding and undrawn components of committed facility limits.
 It is calculated before collateralisation and excludes settlement exposures on derivatives.
-Weighted average number of shares ("cash basis") The calculation incorporates the bonus element of any rights issue, discount element of any DRP and excludes "Treasury Shares" related to investment in the Bank's shares held by the employee share scheme trust.
-Weighted average number of shares ("statutory basis") The calculation incorporates the bonus element of any rights issue, discount element of any DRP and excludes "Treasury Shares" related to investments in the Bank's shares held by both the life insurance statutory funds and by the employee share scheme trust.
+The calculation incorporates the bonus element of any rights issue, discount element of any DRP and excludes "Treasury Shares" related to investment in the Bank's shares held by the employee share scheme trust.
+The calculation incorporates the bonus element of any rights issue, discount element of any DRP and excludes "Treasury Shares" related to investments in the Bank's shares held by both the life insurance statutory funds and by the employee share scheme trust.